Up the Garden Path

-Izzy and Charles are planning on a trip out for the day, however Louise has revealed her feelings to Bill and been rejected leaving her upset.
+Izzy and Charles plan a day trip, however Louise reveals her feelings to Bill but gets rejected leaving her upset.
 Izzy takes to comforting her while invokes Charles wrath when he suggests her friends have too much drama and have ruined their vacation.
 Managing to catch up with him later, the pair end up arguing again, and Izzy breaks off the relationship when she suggests they are too different to make things work, and that he hasn't given her friends a chance.
 Charles attempts to patch things up, but her suggestion that she doesn't love him enough to make it work ends things finally.
 Resolving to spending the night with Dick in his tent, the pair have to retreat to the house when the tent blows away.
 Back home, and with the new term about to start, she talks with Bill who suggests that she is best off without Charles and that if it is to work between them, it will take time.

 1. New Men